Everything You Need to Know About the Easter Rabbit

 history of easter bunny

-Nowadays, the Easter Rabbit and Easter eggs tradition are still very popular.
+Nowadays, the Easter Bunny and Easter egg traditions are still very popular.
 Parents find it an excellent activity to go egg hunting with their children and let them experience the festivity of Easter.
 Many people still decorate eggs and hide them in their yard for the children to find.

-The Eastern Rabbit is portrayed as a clean white rabbit in modern times.
+The Easter Bunny is portrayed as a white rabbit in modern times.
 It has long furry ears and is occasionally seen wearing human clothes on its body.

-You could easily spot one if you go out to celebrate Easter festivities in places such as the Eastern Parade or malls.
-They tend to give out chocolates and candies to children just like how Santa Claus would during the Christmas season.
+You could easily spot one if you go out to celebrate Easter festivities in places such as the Easter Parade or malls.
+They tend to give out chocolates and candies to children just like Santa Claus would during the Christmas season.

 Outside the United States, rabbits are not the only animals that give out treats and candies to children.
 Some examples of this are the Easter Bilby in Australia, Easter fox and Easter rooster in Germany, and the Easter Cuckoo in some parts of Germany and Switzerland.

-Get to know some of them before you visit these countries for the Eastern festivities.
+Get to know some of them before you visit these countries for the Easter festivities.

 Fun Facts about Easter Rabbits and Other Traditions